-- 1. Full-width ramp in stowed position - 2.
-Side view of full-width ramp in loading position - 4.
+- Full-width ramp in stowed position - Side view of full-width ramp in loading position - 3.
+Not greater than 15 degrees - 4.
 Ramp is at least 4 times as long as the height of the trailer or truck bed to the ground - 5.
-H=height of the trailer or truck bed to the ground
+H=height of the trailer or truck bed to the ground - 6.
+Trailer

-6. Trailer